I was sitting in the middle of a crowded coffee shop, and my wife was holding a gun to my head.

 Where has this all of this enthusiasm come from?
 Well, it depends who you ask.

-Some people will tell you it's part of a general trend for all things analog.
+Some people will tell you it's part of a general trend for all things analogue.
 Just as vinyl record sales have defied expectations by increasing in spite of digital streaming services, players are turning to board games for a tangible alternative to pixels and polygons.

 Others say board games' biggest draw is their fundamentally sociable nature.
 In an era where much of our entertainment is consumed in a solitary setting, usually while sitting in front of a screen, there's a real thirst for anything that can bring people together in meatspace for some shared fun over a couple of beers.